maarten-pennings/SevenSegment-over-Serial/README.md

 ## LEGO demo
 See the [LEGO code](legocode) for some examples of how to use the SSoS device with LEGO.

+## Smaller
+The (LEGO) enclosure is 4×8 LEGO units (studs).
+But LEGO technic components need to have odd length.
+So I set out to miniaturize the Seven Segment over Serial, making a Seven Segment over Serial Small (SSoSS).
+Target is 3×7.
+To achieve this, I made a single PCB, containing both the "Nano" and the 7-segment units.
+Section [version 2](electronics2) shows the schematics and the unexpected flashing problems.

 (end)